Goodbye 2025 and good riddance!

 Although Mamdani seems to be out of the presidental running, he could become New York state's next governor.

 Mamdani, Vance, and Newsom represent the next political generation.
 I don't know how Kamala Harris fits in here at age 61, but she needs to get out there right now to be in the running, as these guys have been grabbing all the headlines.
+Or has she decided that she doesn't want to be preident after all?

 On these pages.
 I have already mentioned how putting lone men in charge of caring for young kids of either or both genders is not advisable, especially when they are not their own children.
 At least that has been my long experience as a mother, social worker, childcare licensing worker, and researcher on the subject.
 Women need to provide most paid care for small kids, perhaps together with some men serving with them as male role models.

 New Mexico already offers free childcare, as do several European countries.
-Free childcare may help keep the birthrate from falling further, but is unlikely to actually increase it.
+Free childcare may help keep the birthrate from falling even further, but is unlikely to actually increase it.

-Now that couples can largely control the number of children they may have, the average number of children per American family is about 1.6, the same as in North Korea, while South Korea has the world's lowest birthrate of .75, an average of less than one child per family.
+Now that couples can largely control the number of children they might have, the average number of children per American family is about 1.6, the same as in North Korea, while South Korea has the world's lowest birthrate of .75, an average of less than one child per family.
 Niger has the world's highest birthrate of 6.7 children per family.

-The average birthrate in south Sudan is almost 4 children per woman, with mothers proudly showing off their kids to visitors like me.
-While we are on the subject of South Sudan, here is some other news about that country. .
+The average birthrate in south Sudan is almost 4 children per woman, with mothers there proudly showing off their kids to visitors like me.

-US judge blocks Trump plans to end deportation protections for South Sudanese migrants | Reuters https://www.reuters.com/world/us-judge-halts-end-deportation-protections-south-sudanese-migrants-2025-12-30/
+US judge blocks Trump plans to end deportation protections for South Sudanese migrants | Reuters https://www.reuters.com/world/ us-judge-halts-end- deportation-protections-south- sudanese-migrants-2025-12-30/

 Having traveled all over South Sudan myself, I know the many challenges its people face.
 Just daily living there is a struggle.
 However, children are also highly valued and women still consider raising them their primary duty.